Kopra-Lapak/Koplak-API-ML/readme.md

 ## Getting Started

-To run the API on your local computer, follow these steps:
+To run the API on your local computer, follow these steps :

 1. Clone this repository
    ```bash